Codein-Labs/ezplatform-color-picker/README.md

 You can use this feature when writing migrations.

-We also provide a color converter service for your needs :
+We also provide a color converter service for your needs [here](lib/ColorConverter/ColorConverter.php).
-* In eZ 3.1 : \Codein\ColorConverter\ColorConverter
-* In eZ 2.5 : codein.ezcolorpikcerbundle.colorconverter